xmidt-org/argus/README.md

 * _owner_ - Optional.
 Free form string to identify the owner of this object.
 * _ttl_ - Optional.
 Specified in units of seconds.
 Defaults to 0 if omitted, which means this object will not auto expire.

 An optional header `X-Midt-Owner` can be sent to associate the object with an owner.
 The value of this header will be bound to a new record, which would require the same value passed in a `X-Midt-Owner` header for subsequent reads or modifications.
 This in effect creates a secret attribute bound to the life of newly created records.

+For cases when an existing item needs to be updated on behalf of another unknown owner, `X-Midt-Admin-Token` allows passing a secret key to allow such operation.
+Note that when updating such item, `X-Midt-Owner` is ignored and the owner of the updated item is unchanged.

 An example PUT request
 ```